EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 ## Update Helm Values File

 This will use a Helm config file titled 'local.values.yaml' to configure the deployment.
-There is a [template](https://raw.githubusercontent.com/etherealengine/etherealengine/dev/packages/ops/configs/local.minikube.template.values.yaml) for this file in packages/ops/configs
+There is a [template](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs/local.minikube.template.values.yaml) for this file in [ethereal-engine-ops](https://github.com/EtherealEngine/ethereal-engine-ops) repo.

 If you are using local file server as explained couple of steps earlier then, update 'local.values.yaml' variable `api.fileServer.hostUploadFolder` with value e.g. '/hosthome/<OS_USER_NAME>/<ENGINE_FOLDER>/packages/server/upload'.
 The folder must be in home folder and make sure to use /hosthome/ instead of home in path.
 Its mandatory to point to `/packages/server/upload` folder of your engine folder.

 ## Deploy Ethereal Engine Helm chart
-Run the following command: `helm install -f </path/to/local.values.yaml> -f ./packages/ops/configs/db-refresh-true.values.yaml local etherealengine/etherealengine`.
+Run the following command: `helm install -f </path/to/local.values.yaml> -f </path/to/db-refresh-true.values.yaml> local etherealengine/etherealengine`.

+> [db-refresh-true.values.yaml](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs/db-refresh-true.values.yaml) can be found in [ethereal-engine-ops](https://github.com/EtherealEngine/ethereal-engine-ops) repo.

 After a minute or so, running `kubectl get pods` should show one or more instanceservers, one or more api servers, and one client server in the Running state.
 Setting `FORCE_DB_REFRESH=true` made the api servers (re)initialize the database.
-Since you don't want that to happen every time a new api pod starts, run `helm upgrade --reuse-values -f ./packages/ops/configs/db-refresh-false.values.yaml local etherealengine/etherealengine`.
+Since you don't want that to happen every time a new api pod starts, run `helm upgrade --reuse-values -f </path/to/db-refresh-false.values.yaml> local etherealengine/etherealengine`.
 The API pods will restart and will now not attempt to reinit the database on boot.

+> [db-refresh-false.values.yaml](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs/db-refresh-false.values.yaml) can be found in [ethereal-engine-ops](https://github.com/EtherealEngine/ethereal-engine-ops) repo.

 ## Accept invalid certs
 Since there are no valid certificates for this domain, you'll have to tell your browser to ignore the